-I absolutely adore the Bernese Mountain dogs placid, easygoing nature and extreme loyalty.
-They are completely dedicated to their families, with a special fondness for children.
-The Bernese are known for leaning on people to soak up all possible attention.
+I have always loved the Bernese Mountain dog.
+They are placid, easygoing and extreme loyalty.
+They are completely dedicated to their families, and LOVE children.

-A significant number of Bernese are afflicted with hip and elbow dysplasia, or succumb to inherited cancer, heart disease, or epilepsy in middle age.
+A high number of Bernese are predisposed hip and elbow dysplasia, or succumb to inherited cancer, heart disease, or epilepsy in middle age.

-Without proper socialization, these naturally cautious and reserved dogs can become skittish and suspicious, and may develop separation anxiety.
+Without proper socialisation, these naturally cautious and reserved dogs can become skittish and suspicious, and may develop separation anxiety.
 They can also be decidedly stubborn.
-Yet the Bernese also has a deep need to please its humans and is surprisingly sensitive.
-As a result, training a Bernese requires a great deal of patience and a gentle hand.
+Yet the Bernese has a deep need to please its family and has a sensitive nature.

 selective crossbreeding combines the traits and characteristics of its purebred parents; with careful, conscientious breeding, the resulting pups may end up with the best attributes of each.

-Like the Bernese, they are gentle around children and the vulnerable, and because they love to work, they often make excellent therapy dogs.
+Like the Bernese, most are gentle around children and the vulnerable, and because they love to work, they often make excellent therapy dogs.

 Most Bernedoodles have a medium activity level.
 They love to play, run, and take walks with their families, and may inherit the Poodle’s love for retrieving and swimming.

-When it’s time to relax, Bernedoodles are usually happy to join you on the settee for a snuggle.
+When it’s time to relax, Bernedoodles are usually happy to join you on the settee for a snuggle, much like the Goldendoodle.

 Most of them have little need for personal space.